hoangloc0402/gans/README.md

 ### GANS
-This is my experiment implementing different kind of loss functions and trying to use them on DCGANs.
+This is my experiment implementing different kind of loss functions and trying to use them on GANs.
 ### Framwork:
 pyTorch
 ### Dataset: